anpol/DispatchKit/README.rst

 The DispatchKit is designed to be source-compatible with iOS 7 SDK, binary-compatible with iOS 7 platform.

-    More information could be provided after a subsequent release of iOS 8.

 Feedback is Welcome
 ===================